-According to the 2008 Global Competitiveness Report of the World Economic Forum, Germany occupies top slot in the "Efficiency of Legal Framework" and "Judicial Independence" categories.
+According to various reports, Germany occupies positions in categories covering legal and political stability as well as judicial independence.
 Hence, companies and entrepreneurs can count on a reliable legal system.
 Numerous international law firms are represented in Germany.

 Attorneys at Law

 All attorneys at law are members of the bar council (Rechtsanwaltskammer) of the region.
 The Federal Bar Council (Bundesrechtsanwaltskammer) is the professional umbrella association of the different bar councils.

 The largest private association is the Deutscher Anwaltverein, in which around half of all attorneys at law are organized on a voluntary basis.

 In Germany, ordinary courts which hear civil and criminal disputes are organized at different levels.
 There are: